kanaka/mal/process/guide.md

 In addition, the following will make your task especially easy:

-* Dynamic typing / boxed types (specifically, you store different data type in the sequential and associative structures and the language keeps track of the type for you)
+* Dynamic typing / boxed types (specifically, the ability to store different data types in the sequential and associative structures and the language keeps track of the type for you)
 * Compound data types support arbitrary runtime "hidden" data (metadata, metatables, dynamic fields attributes)